buildbotics/tpl-docs/Drawing Aids Library.md

 * T.angle - T.angle is the angle over which the paths will be turned.
 T.angle must be a number and its value is in radians.
 Positive values of T.angle cause T.paths to turn counter-clockwise around T.tp.

 ####Results
-turnBy(T) will return 0 if no errors are detected and -1 if an error is detected.
-The following properties are loaded into the argument object, T depending on whether an error is detected.
+turnBy(T) will return 0 if no errors or throw an error message if an error is detected.
+The following properties are loaded into the argument object, T if no error is detected.
 * T.newPaths - If no errors are detected, T.newPaths will contain a list of paths identical to T.paths except turned by T.angle around the pivot point T.tp.
 T.newPaths will be a list of paths and each path within the list will be a list of points in the form {X: x, Y: y}.

 ####Error Messages